marmelab/react-admin/docs/Translation.md

 import React, { Component } from 'react';
 import { connect } from 'react-redux';
 import RaisedButton from 'material-ui/RaisedButton';
-import { changeLocale as changeLocaleAction } from 'admin-on-rest';
+import { changeLocale as changeLocaleAction } from 'react-admin';

 class LocaleSwitcher extends Component {
     switchToFrench = () => this.changeLocale('fr');